 If you are paying before the due date, you can pay your traffic fine by cheque, cash or postal order:

-If you wish to pay on or after the due date, you can do so by cash or bank-guaranteed cheque at the court mentioned on the fine (find the address at Municipal Courts).
+If you wish to pay on or after the due date, you can do so by cash or bank-guaranteed cheque at the court mentioned on the fine (find the address at municipal courts).
 You will have to make the payment in person no longer than 14 days after the due date.
-On the fourteenth day, your case will appear in court.
+On the 14th day, your case will appear in court.

 If you do not wish to pay your fine you will have to appear in court, in person, on your court date to argue your case.
 If you are not there to argue your case, a warrant for your arrest will automatically be issued.